 "I bought the bike to facilitate going in to work, we're a really small company and it's all socially distanced and everything."
 Alice was attracted to The Hackney Peddler because she was keen to support a small local business but also due to the fact we restore and reuse where possible.
 Our restored bikes take time and skill to assemble, they're of a bygone era resurrected for the pleasure, enjoyment, and convenience of people today and for many years to come.
 It isn't difficult to see parallels in what we're each striving for.

 When Lockdown 1 started Alice moved in with her boyfriend in Brockley, it made sense to be together during times of uncertainty, but it more than doubled the length of her commute.
 She was relying on a fold-up bike that she was using for a long time beforehand.
-All that added riding made her seek a more comfortable and reliable bike.
+All that added riding made her seek a more comfortable and reliable bike; "commuting from Brockley just became too much for the folding bike so I decided to get a better bike.
+It really enabled me to carry on working!"
 If you are going to spend so much time in the saddle on one bike, it ought to be a Brooks B17 on an original Chas Roberts.

 With the restrictions came the advice to avoid public transport and so Alice came to The Hackney Peddler, she has taste, having been the previous owner of a Woodrup and the co-builder of a steel tandem!
 More on the latter, later.